davecampbell/fastai-binder-app-template/README.md

 ## Instructions for Deploying to Binder

-_Do the next steps only after making sure your voila app is already running in your jupyter notebook environment_
+_Do the next steps only after making sure your voila app is already running in your jupyter notebook environment._
 1. Create a [github account](https://github.com) if you don't have one yet.
 1. Clone [this repo](https://github.com/butchland/fastai-binder-app-template) as a template for your own binder app repository.
     * If you are running on a jupyter notebook, you can create a terminal to run your git clone commands.